timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2022-01-10
+# Objectives for Today 2022-01-11

-- Update the weekly plan for Week 2 of 2022.
-- Update the Key Performance Indicators for the week.
-- Update the weekly topic on Discord and Reddit.
-- Find and email a new press/journalist/reviewer contact to befriend.
+- Exploring art and trying various things to bring together a new / different style to RoR.
-- Ensure the final email of Mailchimp to Moosend is sent.
-- Find the keys for Idea Generation / Produsign for Rally of Rockets.
+- Try creating a skybox with the dark blue diagonal squares/rectangles.
+- Try highlighting the car frame.

 **Goal**